retail-ai-inc/metrics-sidecar/README.md

 port_usage{pod_name="<pod_name>"} 5.667
 ```

-# Create charts for better viewing
+# Create Charts for Better Viewing

 If you are using GCP Monitoring, you can create a monitoring line chart to show metrics data, click [here](https://cloud.google.com/monitoring/charts/metrics-explorer) for more guidance.
 Finally, you can see a chart like following.